JTC255/VC_Dinner_Tool/README.md

 ## License

-All rights, title, and interest in and to the VC Dinner Tool, including all source code, documentation, and associated materials, are hereby transferred and assigned to Databricks, Inc.
+All rights, title, and interest in and to the VC Dinner Tool, including all source code, documentation, and associated materials, are hereby assigned to Databricks, Inc.